Update: Dec 1, 2022

 “But in this case — where the economic impact of a shutdown would hurt millions of other working people and families — I believe Congress must use its powers to adopt this deal.”

 Several lawmakers and union members are unhappy with the President’s statement, however, claiming that he failed to address the chief issue of sick leave.
-Some members of the senate said that they will not support the legislation unless it includes provisions to sick leave.
+Some members of the Senate said that they will not support the legislation unless it includes provisions for sick leave.
 Even with government interference, it is clear that the issue still persists.

 How Will This End?